alexeyinkin/eb-1a/2-petition/README.md

 - Ghost-writing.
   Not only is it criminal
-  to submit someone else's papers for an immigration benefit, it's also very embarrassing.
+  to submit someone else's papers for an immigration benefit, but it's also very embarrassing.
   AI will be able to tell such articles very soon.

 For the same reasons as with media coverage,
 I did not pursue this criterion.

 Generally speaking,
-I would never suggest to develop a criterion you would not want for its own merit.
+I would never suggest developing a criterion you would not want for its own merit.

 #### 7. Exhibitions